Interpretation of Testamentary Dispositions

 The interpretation of testamentary dispositions refers to the legal procedure by which the true will of the testator is determined if the testator’s will is unclear, ambiguous, or contradictory.

-The aim of interpreting testamentary dispositions is to realize the subjective intention of the testator as fully as possible.
-The wording, personal language, external circumstances, and statutory rules of interpretation are taken into account.
+The aim of interpreting testamentary dispositions is to realize the subjective intent of the testator as fully as possible.
+In doing so, the wording, personal linguistic usage, external circumstances, and statutory rules of interpretation are taken into account.

 The interpretation of testamentary dispositions clarifies the true will of the testator if his will is unclear or misleading. § 553 ABGB makes it clear that the content is to be understood in such a way that the desired effect occurs as far as possible.

-The interpretation of testamentary dispositions differs significantly from the interpretation of contracts.
-The central aim of the interpretation of testamentary dispositions is to realize the subjective will of the deceased as accurately as possible.
+The interpretation of testamentary dispositions differs significantly from contract interpretation.
+The central aim of interpreting testamentary dispositions is the most precise possible realization of the deceased’s subjective will.

-The protection of legitimate expectations plays no role in the interpretation of testamentary dispositions, because there is no recipient of the declaration to be protected.
-The only thing that matters is what the testator actually wanted.
+The principle of reliance plays no role in the interpretation of testamentary dispositions, as there is no recipient of the declaration to protect.
+Only what the testator actually intended is decisive.
 Whether the heirs are satisfied with this is irrelevant.

 Linguistically inaccurate or contradictory formulations therefore do not lead to the invalidity of the testamentary disposition.
 This principle, also known as favor testamenti, runs through the entire Austrian inheritance law.